-- To identify the underlying aims and objectives and to define the specific purpose of S & R on bikes. - To carry out initial planning, e.g. to obtain consent, authority clearance, personal and medical information, costings, insurance arrangements.
-To complete detailed preparations, e.g. Plan routes, obtain access permission, weather forecasts and brief the group
+- To identify the underlying aims and objectives and to define the specific purpose of the ride. - To carry out initial planning, e.g. to obtain parental consent, authority clearance, personal and medical information, cost, insurance arrangements.
+To complete detailed preparations, e.g. Plan routes, obtain access permission, weather forecasts and brief the group.